Kamila-Vieira/Kamila-Vieira/README.md

 its main frameworks and libraries (currently Angular, Vue and React) taking courses and Bootcamps.
 <br>
- Nowadays I'm working as Web developer analyst at Agência E-plus.
+ Nowadays I'm working as Web development analyst at Agência E-plus.
 <br>
  I'm always willing to learn about technology, it's a magical and passionate world.